amr1372003/string_library_implementation/README.md

 # string_library_implementation
-## NOTE This implementation is only a C programming language course task, so it might have some problems.
+## NOTE: This implementation is only a C programming language course task, so it might have some problems.
-### The implementation has only 20 functions from the real 22 functions in the string.h written in C programming language which are :
+### The implementation has only 20 functions of the real 22 functions in the string.h written in C programming language which are :

   |   | implementation -> real         |   | implementation -> real       |
   | - |------------------------------ | - |------------------------------ |